rovertm/eVTOL-Aircraft-Data-Extraction/README.md

 # eVTOL Aircraft Data Extraction and Analysis

-Python-based web scraping tools for one-time and recurring data extraction from two unique eVTOL aircraft websites.
+Web scraping tools for eVTOL aircraft data extraction maintaining a dataframe

 ## Table of Contents